 Gaming has become an integral part of a teenagers life and now with online gaming this has created a great deal of isolation as although people interact via headset there is often a lack of physical engagement.
 Gaming can be a positive part of a child's life but I am also aware it can cause tiredness, depression, anger, isolation and difficulty focussing or concentrating at school when done to excess.
 Gaming is hard for parents to police and often parents can take the stance of leaving their child to game for hours and hours because they know that if they try to stop it it will inevitably cause hostility.
 So what do you do?

 To discuss any of the above issues or to explore whether your child would benefit from having an initial session with me please give me a call.

 - Pre Diploma in Counselling

 - Advanced Diploma in Psychotherapeutic Counselling

 - Mindfulness Based Stress Reduction 8 week course

 Having qualified as a therapist in 2013, as well as private practice, I have worked for CRI (Crime Reduction Initiative), Surrey Care Trust and HCCG (Horsham and Crawley Counselling Group)

-As part of my ongoing commitment to my professional development I have also attended numerous courses relating to child development and teenage behaviour, trauma, Autism, motivational interviewing and Solution focussed therapy.
+As part of my ongoing commitment to my professional development I have also attended numerous courses relating to child development and teenage behaviour, attachment, trauma, Autism, motivational interviewing and Solution focussed therapy.

 I currently see clients in private practice.